Building and Condo Maintenance

 2. Insurance Coverage

-The HOA typically carries insurance coverage for the entire condominium building and common areas.
+The COA typically carries insurance coverage for the entire condominium building and common areas.
 This insurance protects against losses and liabilities associated with unforeseen events, such as fire, water damage, or accidents within common areas.
-HOA fees help cover the cost of insurance premiums, ensuring that all unit owners have adequate protection.
+COA fees help cover the cost of insurance premiums, ensuring that all unit owners have adequate protection.

 3. Reserve Fund